Where to Honor Our Servicemembers This Veterans Day

-Saturday, November 11 will see many services and memorial ceremonies, as communities throughout the county honor the men and women who have served and continue to serve in the various branches of the U.S. military.
+Monday, November 11 will see many services and memorial ceremonies, as communities throughout the county honor the men and women who have served and continue to serve in the various branches of the U.S. military.

-Some public services such as libraries will be closed in observance of the holiday, many small community events will be held, and many local VFWs will be hosting events.
+Some public services, such as libraries, will be closed in observance of the holiday, many small community events will be held, and many local VFWs will be hosting events.
 Some of the larger gatherings, however, are listed below:

-This annual Veterans Day parade will take place on Sunday, November 12.
-The parade will leave from Lakeland High School at 2 p.m., and march to the John C. Hart Library down the street.
+This year's Veterans Day parade will take place on Sunday, November 10.
+The parade will leave from Lakeland High School at 2 p.m. and march to the John C. Hart Library down the street.
 All veterans are welcome to march, and are asked to assemble at 1:40.
 (Civilians are encouraged to support from either side of the road.)
 The invocation and benediction will be presided over by Monsignor Joseph Giandurco of St. Patrick’s Church in Yorktown, while this year's keynote will be delivered by local resident and U.S. Air Force veteran Jonathan "Jack" Bell.
 Contact Paul R. Martin III of the Yorktown Citizens Veterans Day Parade Committee for more information: 914.980.5267 or email@example.com

 These are only some of the larger events honoring our nation’s military personnel in Westchester County this year.
 Check with your local community groups to see what may also be planned in your area.